-- set higher asking prices --- roughly, 25-35 percent of the magnitude of the expected loss; - eventually attain a higher selling price --- roughly, 3-18 percent of the magnitude of the expected loss.
-That is, would-be "losers" sell their homes at 3-18 percent higher than would-be "winners"; - take much longer to sell their houses.
+- set higher asking prices roughly, 25-35 percent of the magnitude of the expected loss. - eventually attain a higher selling price roughly, 3-18 percent of the magnitude of the expected loss. - take much longer to sell their houses.

 Their suggested explanation is myopic loss aversion: